illusion-HOPE/illusion-HOPE.github.io/_pages/about.md

 Fortunately, I met one of my closest friends now, smy.
 How can I convince you that we just started our friendship through a serendipitous encounter?
 We both share a similarly delicate and sensitive nature.

-From online fragments of study guidance to **a formal offline classes of discussion sessions**, I tought him a lot and reviewed nearly the whole textbook.
+From online fragments of study guidance to **formal offline discussion sessions**, I tought him a lot and reviewed nearly the whole textbook.
 We both enjoyed the teaching process deeply, and gradually became more and more familiar with each other.

 ## A Website Telling Tear and Pain